qmacro/qmacro.github.io/src/about.md

 ---

 <a name="main"></a>
 I'm a [Developer Advocate at SAP](https://developers.sap.com/developer-advocates.html).
 I've been hacking on SAP enterprise software for more than three decades, and am still enjoying it.
-I created the first SAP community in 1995, and in 2003 I co-created what is now known today as [SAP Community](https://community.sap.com).
+I created the first online SAP community in 1995, and in 2003 I co-created what is now known today as [SAP Community](https://community.sap.com).

 I've been a member of SAP's [Mentors Advisory Board](http://web.archive.org/web/20170910073813/https://blogs.sap.com/2016/03/08/introducing-the-new-sap-mentors-advisory-board-2016-2018/), and also a member of SAP's Developer Advisory Board.